Photo by duncanandison

 The yield curve is defined as the relationship between short-term and long-term interest rates of government debt.
 Most of the time, short-term interest rates are lower than long-term interest rates, so the yield curve slopes upwards, reflecting higher returns for longer-term bond investments.
 In the United States, the short-end of the yield curve is controlled by the Federal Reserve, which sets short-term interest rates.
 The long-end of the yield curve is generally governed primarily by inflationary expectations, which are subject to the whims of bond market participants.1

 Intuitively, it makes sense for long-term interest rates to be higher than short-term interest rates.
 Investors typically expect to get paid more for tying up their capital for a longer period of time.
 For most of the past decade during which the economy has been growing steadily, investors have faced an upward-sloping yield curve.
-On the graph on the next page, the blue yield curve from five years ago (3/31/2014) is a prime example of an upward-sloping yield curve, and a more gentle but still upward-sloping example is the yellow yield curve from one year ago (3/31/18) on the same graph.
+On the graph on the next page, the blue yield curve from five years ago (3/31/2014) is a prime example of an upward-sloping yield curve, and a more gentle but still upward-sloping example is the green yield curve from one year ago (3/31/18) on the same graph.

 Late in economic cycles, the yield curve often flattens.
 As economic activity reaches a more mature part of the cycle, short-term interest rates tend to increase.
 At the same time, the long-end of the yield curve can be pressed downwards as investors increasingly expect weaker GDP growth and inflationary expectations.

 Sometimes, the yield curve inverts, as it did in late March 2019.
 In an inverted yield curve situation, long-term interest rates are lower than short-term interest rates, which, on the surface, seems counterintuitive.
-The inverted red yield curve in the graph below is a reflection of the last trading day of this past quarter.
+The inverted grey yield curve in the graph below is a reflection of the last trading day of this past quarter.

 The Cause of Yield Curve Inversions